Spousal Support Lawyer: Lake County Services

 A temporary spousal support order may be entered before finalizing a divorce.
 A computer calculation usually determines the amount of temporary spousal support.

-Family Law Attorney: Lake County Free Consultations
+Family Law Attorney: Lake County Discounted Consultations

 The Lake County court will look at these factors when establishing, denying, or modifying a spousal support order under the California Family Law Code.
 We will also be glad to answer common questions about California alimony – spousal support such as: